The content on this page is marketing communication

 1. Summary

-The portfolio includes the equity funds SKAGEN Global, SKAGEN Kon-Tiki, SKAGEN Vekst, SKAGEN m2, SKAGEN Focus and their respective share classes.
-SKAGEN also manages the SKAGEN funds which are sub-funds under the Storebrand SICAV registered in Luxembourg: SKAGEN Global Lux, SKAGEN Kon-Tiki Lux, SKAGEN m2 Lux and SKAGEN Focus Lux.
+The following disclosure applies to the equity funds SKAGEN Global, SKAGEN Kon-Tiki, SKAGEN Vekst, SKAGEN m2, SKAGEN Focus and their respective share classes, as well as the sub-funds under the Storebrand SICAV registered in Luxembourg: SKAGEN Global Lux, SKAGEN Kon-Tiki Lux, SKAGEN m2 Lux and SKAGEN Focus Lux.
 The funds are hereafter referred to as the funds, the equity funds or the product.

 The investment process for the equity funds adheres to an ESG Integration Strategy throughout the investment lifecycle.
 The ESG Integration Strategy is intended to enhance the overall investment objective of each product mandate; namely to provide the best possible risk-adjusted returns to unit holders.
 While the equity funds each have their own particular mandate and investment strategy, the same four ESG pillars apply to each of the investment cases they identify.
 These four pillars consist of:

-• Exclusion of investments in a range of non-sustainable products, businesses and activities
+- Exclusion of investments in a range of non-sustainable products, businesses and activities

-• Enhanced due diligence for companies in high-emitting industries
+- Enhanced due diligence for companies in high-emitting industries

-• ESG integration through dedicated factsheets
+- ESG integration through dedicated factsheets

-• Active ownership
+- Active ownership

-The Sustainable Investment Policy, embedded at Board level, is applies to the management of the SKAGEN funds, which in turn builds on broader Storebrand Group level policies.
+The Storebrand Sustainable Investment Policy, embedded at Storebrand Asset Management Board level, is applied to the management of the SKAGEN funds.
+The Storebrand Sustainable Investment Policy also includes specific thematic sub-policies for Human Rights, Deforestation, Climate and Nature.
 The ESG Integration Framework puts these binding guidelines into practice, meaning that the equity funds promote environmental and social characteristics, but do not have sustainable investment as their objective.

-SKAGEN is a signatory to the UN PRI and commits to invest according to its principles.
+Storebrand is a signatory to the UN PRI and commits to invest according to its principles.
 The UN PRI is also an important point of reference for implementing good governance assessments in our investment activity.

-SKAGEN's Sustainable Investment Policy also makes specific reference to the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+Storebrand's Sustainable Investment Policy also makes specific reference to the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
 Systematic breaches of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights that are not addressed by a potential investment will constitute a breach of good governance practice.
-SKAGEN screens for potential violations of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human rights in several stages of the ESG Integration Strategy.

 2. No sustainable investment objective